Brand design is a very important part of any company, but many companies struggle with creating a brand guide.

 Importantly!
 Baseline is an alternative to Canva.

-It would be the best for content creators, solopreneurs, and marketers who want an easier way to create cohesive brand guides and assets with ease.
+It would be best for content creators, solopreneurs, and marketers who want easier ways to easily create cohesive brand guides and assets.

 Anyone who’s managed a brand knows that having a consistent visual language is essential to creating a consistent brand experience.

 A visual identity system helps users quickly identify what your brand stands for, how it feels, and what it looks like.

 When you create an effective visual identity system, you can use one set of images across all marketing materials and social media profiles.